Arizona Man Saves Woman Using CPR Techniques He Learned From ‘The Office’

 Cross Scott, who hasn’t received any formal training in first aid, didn’t learn how to perform CPR from a friend or by looking it up online.
 No, the technician learned it from The Office.

-Fans of the show might remember the episode “Stress Relief,” a two-parter which was the lead-out program Super Bowl XLIII.
+Fans of the show might remember the episode “Stress Relief,” a two-parter which was the lead-out program after Super Bowl XLIII.
 After a hilarious cold open — which sees Dwight Schrute (Rainn Wilson) orchestrate a fire in order to teach his co-workers the value of fire safety — one Dunder Mifflin Paper Company employee, Stanley Hudson suffers a heart attack.

 As a result of Dwight’s actions, office manager Michael Scott (Steve Carrell) arranges for a CPR training session for his employees.
 Unsurprisingly, things go south rather quickly, with the office workers easily distracted by Michael’s antics.
 The lesson ends when Dwight cuts off the face of the training mannequin, draping it over his face while referencing Hannibal Lector from The Silence of the Lambs.

 It seems like Cross Scott remembered this particular scene, and even recalled how the CPR instructor explained that chest compressions should be performed to the beat of the Bee Gees’ “Stayin Alive.”
-This piece of advice was not created solely for The Office— the American Heart Association references it on their website.
+This piece of advice was not created solely for The Office — the American Heart Association references it on their website.
 The song, which is set to around 100 beats per minute, matches up closely with how often chest compressions should be performed.

 Thankfully, Cross opted not to reenact any of Dwight Schrute’s antics.